GAMS-dev/gdxrrw/sandbox/README_staticGDX.txt

 such references.
 This can be done by hand or by triggering a #define if we edit the sources like p3io.[ch], etc.

+1a.
+[ONGOING] Wrapped P3 objects have C++ src with symbols like xcreate and xfree.  xfree is use by R already, so we have to rename this to something else like x2free.

+1b.
+[ONGOING] We don't use p3threads at all, so I gutted the pthreads.[hc] files in the R src.
+Can we selectively take it out of p3compat.pas?

 2. [ONGOING??]
 I hand-edited gdxcc.[ch] to get something that fits with using P3-generated C++ source.
 This could be another output from apiwrap, or we can just live with hand-editing.
 Each has pros and